world-privacy-and-identity-association/infra/manager/README.md

 8. run `./setup <myconfname> [fresh]`
    - `fresh` instructs the script to reset the VM before installing

+(Steps 4 and 6 can be guided by the script "init-vm".)

 Creating a tricks script
 ------